 “Drug cartels killed Mazatlan, housing cheap because ex-pats lost their asses on real estate..there was a time when cruise ships would not even dock there..Safety first...Expat community's Lake Chapala & Ajijic are rated #1 expat location, near perfect climate...if you are more interested in ocean, Yucatan/QROO is the best.”

-I was so alarmed by the review that I called my associate, a property manager who has lived here for 12 years for clarification.
+I was so alarmed by the post that I called my associate, The Intrepid Elise, a property manager who has lived here for 15 years for clarification.
 If people were heading out, she'd know.

-“No…I really never noticed any changes…..” she said (along with the tone that implied, “You of all people should know better….”).
+“No…I really never noticed any thing really different...” she said (along with the tone that implied, “You of all people should know better….”).
 Elise is accustomed to silly inquiries about safety from skittish and uninformed new expats.
-She was probably more than a little surprised to get one from her partner who lives four doors down the block from her.
+She was probably more than a little surprised to get one from her business partner who lives four doors down the block from her.

-Still paranoid that all this violence was going on right under my nose, I called my Mexican friends and asked them if there was a conspiracy to keep murders and violent crime out of the news and expats in the dark.
+Still paranoid that all this violence was going on right under my nose, I called my Mexican friends and asked them if there was a conspiracy to keep murders and violent crime out of the news and keep expats in the dark.
 They too, seemed surprised by the question.
 Drug violence is not part of their day to day lives any more than violence would be part of your life just because your city had a housing project.
 Like every major city in America, Mazatlán will always have neighborhoods I wouldn't take a bus to.

-For example, only bad (yet more dramatic) news about Mexico makes major American papers, and likewise similar stories are more enthusiastically passed from vacationer to vacationer.
+Only bad, yet more colorful news about Mexico makes major American papers.
+The more horrific stories are enthusiastically passed from vacationer to vacationer.
 Those stories are more available (because they are more sensational, and a better story) than boring accounts about millions of vacationers having a great time and returning in one piece.

-An estimated 1 million Americans live here, along with about 500,000 Canadians.
+An estimated 1 million Americans live in Mexico, along with about 500,000 Canadians.
 You will meet many Europeans who like the sunshine too.
-While millions travel through Mexico every year for vacations, business or study, the rare incident has more journalistic legs than millions of people coming home in one piece and happy year after year.
+Over 10 million people visited Mexico in 2018 on vacations, business or study.
+The rare incident has more journalistic legs than these statistics.

 Another challenge is that people don’t have a sense of how big Mexico is.
 If you were trying to research moving to Tampa, Florida, you wouldn’t trust information provided by someone who lived in Baltimore.
 You would want to talk to someone who currently lived in Tampa.

-Another challenge is that the State Department warnings are for entire states of Mexico, which has 31 states and one federal district, but don't break it down by region or city.
+Another problem is that the State Department warnings are for entire states of Mexico, a country with 31 states and one federal district, and don't break the advisories down by region or city.
 According to the State Department, the following are the most dangerous states (4) in Mexico in 2018, none of them have ever been tourist destinations for Americans.

-Yet from afar, most of us don’t as quickly mark the distinction between Mazatlán, Sinaloa and Culiacan, Sinaloa.
-Culiacan is the capital of the state and does have more violence.
-It is about the same distance apart as Alexandria, Virginia is from Richmond, Virginia (the two of which in my opinion have nothing in common other than both being inhabited by human beings).
+Yet travel warnings don’t mark the distinction between Mazatlán, Sinaloa and Culiacan, Sinaloa.
+Culiacan is the capital of the state of Sinaloa and does have more violence.
+Culiacan is about the same distance from Mazatlán as Washington D.C is from Richmond, Virginia, two areas of which have nothing in common other than both being inhabited by human beings.

-State Department warnings don't make any distinctions either.
-They paint the brush over an entire state even when the danger may be limited to a city, or even to just certain rural roads around a particular city at night.
+Advisories frequently paint the brush over an entire Mexican state even when the danger may be limited to a city, or even to just certain rural roads around a particular city at night.
 For a quick fact sheet, take a look at the site, How Safe is Mexico, which makes much better distinctions within the states.

 When you get there, make some friends, keep your eyes open, check how old the information is and above all, consider your sources.